 Since December 2017, I am reviewer for NASA Earth and Space Science Fellowship (NESSF) program as well as its replacement since 2019, the Future Investigators in NASA Earth and Space Science and Technology (FINESST) program.
 These fellowships provides $45k to supplement graduate student's stipend for a period of up to three years.

-Since December 2017, I furthermore serve as science advisor and consultant for The Science and Entertainment Exchange.
+Occasionally, I also contribute as science advisor and consultant for The Science and Entertainment Exchange.
 This program of the National Academy of Science connects entertainment industry professionals with top scientists and engineers to create a synergy between accurate science and engaging storylines in both film and TV programming.

 Finally, in Zurich, I was board member of the Astronomische Gesellschaft Urania Zuerich (2010-2015) and the association of non-faculty scientific staff at the physics department of the ETH Zurich (2013-2015).